chen-keinan/go-sql-simple/README.md

 # go-sql-simple

-Go-Sql-simple  is an open source sql lib for for making simple sql operation with transaction whilst avoiding boilte plate code
+Go-Sql-simple  is an open source sql lib for for making simple sql operation with transaction whilst avoiding boilte plate code and ease development

 * [Installation](#installation)